xavibenjamin/theboldreport.net/_posts/2016-03-10-giving-up-on-ulysses.markdown

   - Blogging
   - Writing
 date: 2016-03-10 01:48
+lead: Ulysses and I have parted and gone our separate ways, but we’re still friends.
+custom_css: opinion
 ---
 Ulysses and I have parted and gone our separate ways, but we’re still friends.